 If you have loans and your spouse does not, filing separately might save you significant money.
 However, you should almost never file taxes separately if you both have a significant amount of federal student loan debt.
 I want to make a note that one of the most common and expensive mistakes we see is borrowers filing with the wrong tax status as married couples.

 That's one of our strong suits — helping you decide what filing status is best for your student loans.
 Your CPA is likely to be clueless about this.
 We'll give you the exact info and questions to ask so that you can figure out which choice is better.
-In some cases, you can even amend previous returns to get money back if you made a filing mistake.
+In some cases, you can even amend previous returns to get your money back if you made a filing mistake.
 We'll alert you if we think that that's something you need to talk about with your CPA.

 20. Public Service Loan Forgiveness is the greatest tax-free student loan forgiveness benefit available today.